Script Editor

 1

-Enable WSL 2 & Install Ubuntu
+Enable WSL 2 and Install Ubuntu

 wsl --install